-Conventional bank licensees may only aggregate an order for a customer with an order for other customers, or with an order for its own account, where:
+Islamic bank licensees may only aggregate an order for a customer with an order for other customers, or with an order for its own account, where:

-- (a) It is unlikely that the aggregation will disadvantage the customers whose orders have been aggregated; and - (b) It has disclosed to each customer concerned in writing that it may aggregate orders, where these work to the customer's advantage.
+- It is unlikely that the aggregation will disadvantage the customers whose orders have been aggregated; and - It has disclosed to each customer concerned in writing that it may aggregate orders, where these work to the customer's advantage.

-If a conventional bank licensee has aggregated orders of customers, it must make a record of the intended basis of allocation and the identity of each customer before the order is effected (subject to the "best execution" provisions of Paragraph BC-8.9.2).
+If an Islamic bank licensee has aggregated orders of customers, it must make a record of the intended basis of allocation and the identity of each customer before the order is effected (subject to the "best execution" provisions of Paragraph BC-9.9.2).